Eluinhost/TeamspeakAuth/docs/CONFIGURATION.md

       minecraft.host: 0.0.0.0
       minecraft.port: 35879
       minecraft.description: "§4▁§e▂§4▃§e▄§4▅§e▆§4▇§e█ §4§l    Auth Server    §e█§4▇§e▆§4▅§e▄§4▃§e▂§4▁ §c▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔"

-    #  Ignore everything below here unless you know what you are doing, things WILL break otherwise #

-If you edit the file manually either run:

-`php console/console.php clean:container`

-or delete the folder `/cache/container` to clean the cache and get the new settings (you will need to restart the auth server if it is running)
+If you edit the file manually either run the command above or delete the folder `/cache/<env>` to clean the cache and get the new settings (you will need to restart the auth server if it is running)

-Using config:update automatically cleans the container
+Using parameters:update automatically cleans the container (for the enviroment selected)